 Tape-ins are super similar to clip ins however, they are not removable from day to day.
 They are attached to the top of the hair by a piece of tap.
 Not sure the science behind that but cool concept.

 Okay so beaded rows are a little complex so bare with me here.
 Basically they are rows of little tiny beads, about 5 or so on each row.
 The rows are placed into the hair strategically and then a thread with the extensions is then sewn onto those beads.
 These are my favorite type of extensions because they are super secure and look the most realistic in my opinion.
 The only downfall is that they are a little challenging to wash while you’re in the shower.
 I do wash my hair a lot less when I have them, about once a week so it’s not too bad.
+Sometimes I will even tie back the extensions and only wash the top layer of my hair to extend time between washes.

 If you’re interested in extensions, Jamie from Iris Studio does free 15 minutes consults!
 Her studio is in the Strip District and you can schedule with her here.
 Tell her I sent ya for 10% off!